 - Import the third-party IdP standard metadata into the root realm as a remote IdP.
 See How do I export and import SAML2 metadata in AM/OpenAM (All versions)? for further information.

 - Create a hosted SP in AM against the third-party IdP (this hosted SP represents IG).
-See SAML v2.0 Guide › Configuring Identity Providers, Service Providers, and Circles of Trust for further information.
+See SAML v2.0 Guide › Configuring IDPs, SPs, and CoTs for further information.

 - Configure the SP and IdP as required in AM (ensure the extra configuration details such as signing/encryption and plugins match the requirements of both IDP/SP as these options will be stored in the extended metadata).

-- Create a fedlet configuration per step 3 in Gateway Guide › Configuring AM As an IDP.
+- Create a fedlet configuration per step 3 in Gateway Guide › Set Up SAML 2.0 SSO and Federation.